apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How to watch today's Ohio State Buckeyes vs. Michigan Wolverines game: Livestream options, kickoff time, more**
+**Ex-Binance CEO Zhao urges judge to allow him to leave the U.S. before sentencing**

-You can read more about it [here](https://www.cbsnews.com/essentials/how-to-watch-ohio-state-buckeyes-vs-michigan-wolverines-game-2023-11-25/).
+You can read more about it [here](https://www.cnbc.com/2023/11/25/ex-binance-ceo-zhao-urges-judge-to-allow-him-to-leave-us-before-sentencing.html).

 ## Requirements
 - Python 3.8